 Inhale the vapors of this mix deeply.
 After a quarter hour, you won’t feel any stuffiness in the nose anymore.

-More on this remedy: health benefits and therapeutic value of eucalyptus
+- More on this remedy: health benefits of eucalyptus

-Eucalyptus leaf shared by Dennis Hill under © CC BY 2.0
+Eucalyptus leaf by Dennis Hill under © CC BY 2.0